miguelgrinberg/Flask-Migrate/docs/index.rst

 - ``stamp(directory='migrations', revision='head', sql=False, tag=None)``
     Sets the revision in the database to the one given as an argument, without performing any migrations.

-Note: For greater scripting flexibility you can use the API exposed by Alembic directly.
+Note: For greater scripting flexibility you can also use the API exposed by Alembic directly.